This blog discusses ideas and concepts that I am currently thinking about for my book on Hyponoetics as an integral philosophy of mind and matter.

 ...dass in uns keine Idee oder kein Bild einer Sache sein kann, von dem nicht irgendwo in uns selbst oder ausser uns ein Urbild (archetypus) existiert, das alle seine Vollkommenheiten wirklich enthält.

 [Descartes: Die Prinzipien der Philosophie, Meiner Verlag, 1992, p.
-7]
+7](...that no idea or no image of a thing can be within us, of which there does not exist somewhere in ourselves or outside of us an original image or idea (archetypus), which actually contains all of a thing's perfections.)

 Immanuel Kant in his seminal work The Critique of Pure Reason, employs the concept of 'archetype' in the sense of a divine understanding (intellectus archetypus) as opposed to human understanding (intellectus ectypus).
 Intellectus archetypus is the divine intuitive understanding (Verstand) through whose self-consciousness also all things and objects are given at the same time (see CPR B 68, 72, 135, 138 f., 145, 159, 723).
 Intellectus ectypus, however, is the human, discursive, non-intuitive understanding (see also Prolegomena §57).